Getting Better All The Time

 By the way, if you’ve not yet worked out at 513FIT, email me (Charlie) at 513fit@gmail.com about trying a week for free.

 One of the cornerstones of 513FIT classes is strength work.
-There are other things we do like core, ground work, mobility, and conditioning, and those can be adjusted up or down as well, but those aren’t my primary focus today.
+There are other things we do like core, ground work, mobility, and conditioning, and those can be adjusted up or down as well, but those aren’t my primary focus of this post.

 Let’s say that you’ve been attending classes for a while and you’re starting to hit a plateau.
 You can do the same number of push-ups, do the same number of kettlebell swings with the same weight, and while you’d like to improve, you’re doing as much weight as you can handle safely and don’t want to get injured.